espruino/EspruinoDocs/devices/MCP4xxx.md

 * Extra analog outputs (connect one side to VCC and the other side to ground, and you have a simple DAC)
 * Replacing resistors used to set behavior of parts - for example, many constant current source chips (LED drivers, et al) have a resistor to set the current (and hence brightness).
 * Replacing analog pots on external devices, allowing them to be digitally controlled
 * Controlling voltage or current adjustments on a power supply, creating a digitally controlled power supply.
-Be aware of the limits on the analog voltages applied across the potentiometer.
-A high voltage potentiometer may be better for this purpose.
+Be aware of the limits on the analog voltages applied across the potentiometer - the MCP41HVx1 line supports voltages as high as 36 volts on the analog pins, and may be best suited to this purpose.